-- lack of pedestrian visibility for motorists
+- Lack of pedestrian visibility for motorists

-- risk involved with people walking along the Barton Highway from Fairley Estate
+- Risk involved with people walking along the Barton Highway from Fairley Estate

-- difficulties for pedestrians crossing the highway
+- Difficulties for pedestrians crossing the highway

 To improve safety for cyclists and pedestrians, we have developed a concept plan that:

-- extends the shared pathway from the Murrumbateman Hotel bus stop along the Barton Highway to Hercules Street to provide safe passage around the village
+- Extends the shared pathway from the Murrumbateman Hotel bus stop along the Barton Highway to Hercules Street to provide safe passage around the village

-- involves installing a pedestrian barrier at Jones Park and modifying the existing median island to improve safety
+- Involves installing a pedestrian barrier at Jones Park and modifying the existing median island to improve safety

-Roads and Maritime is continuing discussions with landowners impacted by the Barton Highway upgrade.
+Transport for NSW is continuing discussions with landowners impacted by the Barton Highway upgrade.
 Property acquisition is continuing and we will contact you directly if we need to enter your property.